-Professor Sun is interested in photoinduced chemical dynamics in complex molecular systems such as liquid solutions, surfaces, and functional nanomaterials.
-A fundamental goal is to obtain a molecular-level understanding of how electronic and vibrational excitation influence the mechanisms, outcomes, and spectroscopic signatures of chemical dynamics in the condensed phase.
+Professor Sun is interested in quantum dynamics in condensed-phase systems, such as liquid solutions, surfaces, biological macromolecules, and energy-conversion nanomaterials.
+A fundamental goal of his research is to obtain a molecular-level understanding of how electronic and vibrational excitation influence the mechanisms, outcomes, and spectroscopic signatures of dynamics in these complex molecular systems.
 Since electronic and vibrational relaxation usually has a quantum nature, it is highly desirable to have methods that accurately describe the relevant quantum dynamical effects, while still being computationally feasible for large-scale systems like classical methods do.
-The Sun group is focused on developing semiclassical and mixed quantum-classical methods from classical molecular dynamics (MD) techniques for understanding dynamics following molecular excitation with the help of statistical mechanics, electronic structure theories, and Feynman’s path integral formalism.
-Having an insight into the many-body dynamics helps us learn the molecular lessons of ultrafast nonlinear spectroscopies and gain a deeper understanding of charge and energy transfer dynamics in light-harvesting molecules and organic photovoltaic materials.
+The Sun group is focused on developing semiclassical and mixed quantum-classical methods from classical molecular dynamics (MD) techniques for understanding dynamics following molecular excitation with the help of statistical mechanics, quantum chemistry, and Feynman’s path integral formalism.
+Having an insight into the many-body dynamics helps us learn the molecular lessons of ultrafast spectroscopies and gain a deeper understanding of charge and energy transfer dynamics in light-harvesting biomolecules and organic photovoltaic materials.

 Areas of Research